Thailand Food Guide – How to Eat and Order Like a Local Thai

 Thai holy basil with chicken and fried egg over rice, my wife’s favorite…

-Go check out my youtube channel and I’ll show you how to make it at the comforts of your home.
+Go check out my YouTube channel and I’ll show you how to make it in the comforts of your home.

 3. TOM YUM GUNG (ต้มยำกุ้ง) – HOT AND SOUR SOUP WITH SHRIMP